vavrines/Solaris.jl/README.md

 # Solaris.jl

-A lightweight Julialang toolbox for designing deep learning models into physics.
+A lightweight Julialang toolbox for fusing physical and neural models